Tooth extraction: When saving the tooth may not be the right move

 The importance of the X-ray

-We never extraction without having an idea of what to expect so before we start, we always need to take an X-ray of the tooth.
+We never extract without having an idea of what to expect so before we start, we always need to take an X-ray of the tooth.

 This X-ray is necessary to confirm our diagnosis and it allows us to assess the difficulty of the extraction and check for any rare or unusual anatomy we cannot see with the naked eye.
 We use this information to plan the safest way to remove the tooth, ensuring that the healing process is as smooth as possible, and minimising risks of complications.